 A major new development took place in 1975 with the opening of the TAZARA line from Kapiri Mposhi in northern Zambia to Dar es Salaam in Tanzania.
 This prestigious 1850km railway was motivated in part by continued civil unrest in Angola and the Congo, which had resulted in the Benguela Railway being severed at the Zambian frontier.
 The new line was built to the Zambian gauge of 3ft 6in (1067mm), as its principal function was to allow exports from Zambia to reach the port of Dar.
 The line is owned by the states of Tanzania and Zambia and operated by a joint corporation.

-Most of the original metre gauge network remains open to freight.
-However, a line from Moshi to the Kenyan border at Taveta, with its link to the Kenyan Railways system, is closed.
-The Central main line, together with several branches from it, carries passengers, but there are no passenger services on the Tanga line nor on the link between it at the Central line.
-The branch from Kilosa to Kidatu is also freight only; this line allows freight transhipment to and from TAZARA at the Kidatu, transhipment at Dar being impractical owing to the distance between the two stations there (some 8km).
+Most of the original metre gauge network remains open.
+However, the line from Moshi to the Kenyan border at Taveta, with its link to the Kenyan Railways system, is closed.
+A branch from Kilosa to Kidatu allows freight transhipment to and from TAZARA at the Kidatu, transhipment at Dar being impractical owing to the distance between the two stations there (some 8km).
+Passenger services operate on the main line from Dar via Tabora to Mpanda and Mwanza.
 TAZARA has its own passenger services.

 In 2011 an agreement was signed for the development of iron ore mining in the Lignaga area and coal mining in the Mchuchuma area.
 While much of the coal would be used locally for power generation, a new railway would be required for the export of coal and processed iron ore.
 In 2015, a contract was awarded for the construction of a 1000 km line connecting the mines with the port of Mtwara.

 Flag image from CIA World Factbook